 Here are some of the most amazing benefits of keeping an indoor garden:

 Indoor gardening can be small in scale and done by the average homeowner, or it can be industrial in scale and occur in massive greenhouses.
 Keep in mind that, whether it takes place indoors or outdoors, all methods of gardening require access to clean water, a source of light, and a way to support plants as they grow.
-Check out Indoor Gardening Beginner for more ideas.
+Check out Indoor Gardening Plants for more ideas.